ryanmcalister/unotes/README.md

 - Note/Folder renaming commands added to context menu
 - Improved document scroll position management
 - New command to convert embedded note images to files
+- New command/hotkey to toggle between wysiwyg and markdown modes
 - [New configuration setting to auto-convert pasted images](#workspace-configuration-options)
 - [Markdown formatting options](#formatting-options-experimental)